 - A juniper-based waterproofer, such as this one from Gardener’s Supply Company.

 - A whey-based wood stain, such as PolyWhey (available from Gardener’s Supply Company.)

 Whether or not you use a stain or sealer, there are many types of wood you can use for a trellis (ome of which are much more expensive than others!)

 A bamboo trellis can last up to 10 years before it needs to be replaced.
 Bamboo is strong, so it can hold up the weight of plants with long vines and heavy fruit.

 Bamboo is also lightweight, which makes it easy to move your trellis if you change your mind about the location.

 You can buy a ready-made bamboo trellis from a garden supply store.
 For example, this expandable bamboo trellis from Home Depot allows you to adjust the height and width as you like.

 You can also build your custom bamboo trellis.
 All you need to do is to buy your own bamboo stakes, such as these ones from Gardener’s Supply Company.

-You could drive bamboo stakes into the ground in a row and connect them with wires or twine at varying heights.
-This would give your plants a few different wires to hold on to.
-It would also help you to keep your rows straight!
+This gives your plants a few different wires to hold on to as they grow and climb.
+It also helps you to keep your rows straight!

 Bamboo is somewhat expensive, so it is best used for a quality trellis that you can use for years to come.